-- Underinflated tyres: When your tyres don’t have enough air pressure in them, they are more susceptible to lose contact with the road.
+- Underinflated tyres: When your tyres don’t have enough air pressure, they are more susceptible to losing contact with the road.
 Low air pressure makes it difficult for cars to have good traction, and therefore easier to hydroplane.

 - Tyres have poor treading: Tyres that have lost most of their treading have the same problem as underinflated tyres.
 They have a hard time maintaining traction, and as a result, they can lose contact with the road.